 If the proposal is approved, the candidate may proceed to secure IRB approval, implement the proposed ministry, and begin writing the Project Thesis.
-Approval with changes means that he/she must make the changes in the proposal, then secure IRB approval, and continue to complete the Project Thesis.
-If changes required with re-submission are noted, the student must resubmit the
+Approval with changes means that the student must make the changes in the proposal, then secure IRB approval, and continue to complete the Project Thesis.
+If changes required with re-submission are noted, the student must resubmit the proposal and may not proceed until a second reading by the committee.
+If, for any reason the student is denied approval the second time, the student must retake the Project Thesis Workshops and re-submit a new proposal.
+Denial of a second re-submission results in termination from the program.